 There are hundreds of different content management systems available, all with differing degrees of functionality, support and ease of use.
-The trick is selecting the option that best suits your needs, your budget, and that can be most easily managed by those who will be relied on to add and edit content.
+The trick is choosing a content management system that suits your needs, your budget, and that can be most easily managed by those who will be relied on to add and edit content.

 What is a CMS?